srinivaspradeep/sample/README.md

 sample
 ======

-Asmall test project using .Net
+A small test project using .Net

+One commit has been added.